segmentio/segment-docs/src/connections/destinations/catalog/adjust/index.md

 ### iOS

 > info ""
-> **Note**: The Adjust SDK requires these [iOS frameworks](https://github.com/adjust/ios_sdk#add-ios-frameworks) to enable advanced features like attribution.
+> **Note**: The Adjust SDK requires these [frameworks from Apple](https://github.com/adjust/ios_sdk#add-ios-frameworks) to enable advanced features like attribution.
 For best results, add these frameworks to your application.

 If you are using iOS, add this line to your [CocoaPods](http://cocoapods.org) `Podfile`: